godsgood33/point-tracker/README.txt

 7. Navigate to the Point Tracker -> Activities admin menu
 8. Select the challenge you just created from the drop down
 9. Fill out the boxes and create your first activity for that challenge and click "Save"
-10. Send the link to whomever you wish to get them to join
+10. Send the link to whomever you wish so they can join
 11. Under Settings -> PT Settings there are global options that you can enable, right now, it is only requiring an account for those wanting to participate in a challenge

 == Frequently Asked Questions ==